-Come with me in the post as I travel to the birthplace of Shakespeare, a revered university, and the cutest English countryside villages, and be sure to check out my previous post here when I visited Stonehenge, Bath, & Windsor Castle.
+Come with me in this post as I travel to the birthplace of Shakespeare, a revered university, and the cutest English countryside villages, and be sure to check out my previous post here when I visited Stonehenge, Bath, & Windsor Castle.
 So many towns are just a small train or car ride away from London, and it’s relaxing to get away from the hustle-and-bustle of the city and wind-down in the countryside of England.

 Stratford, Oxford University, and Cotswolds Day Tour